-The operational theory of a service tunnel is that the encapsulation of the data between the two Nokia service routers (such as the 7950 XRS, 7750 SR, 7750 SR MG, and 7450 ESS) appears like a Layer 2 path to the service data although it is really traversing an IP or IP/MPLS core.
+The operational theory of a service tunnel is that the encapsulation of the data between the two Nokia service routers appears like a Layer 2 path to the service data although it is really traversing an IP or IP/MPLS core.
 The tunnel from one edge device to the other edge device is provisioned with an encapsulation and the services are mapped to the tunnel that most appropriately supports the service needs.